olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 was created, as well as delete the corresponding directory from ``~/.local/share/jupyter/kernels``.

-Manually stopping your JupyterLab session
+Manually Stopping Your JupyterLab Session
 -----------------------------------------

-All JupyterLab sessions expire and termninate if they are left idle for an 1-hour.
+All JupyterLab sessions expire and termninate if they are left idle for 1-hour.

-If you would like to terminate your session manually though, to select a different JupyterLab image for instance (going from CPU to GPU-enabled, or vice versa), you can do so by going to **File -> Hub Control Panel -> Stop Server**.
+If you would like to terminate your session manually (e.g., so that you can switch between the CPU to GPU-enabled JupyterLab images, or vice versa), you can do so by going to **File -> Hub Control Panel -> Stop Server**.

 This will take a few seconds to shutdown, then you can restart and reselect a provided JupyterLab image from the menu.

-Things to be aware of
+Things to Be Aware Of
 ---------------------

 - All notebooks have an idle time limit of 1-hour.
 After 1-hour of idle time, your JupyterLab session will terminate.
 You may restart your session though.
-- To persist a notebook and conda environment, it is highly recommended to use your NFS project space (/ccs/proj/<project-id>/<uid>/).
+- To persist a notebook and Conda environment, it is highly recommended to use your NFS project space (/ccs/proj/<project-id>/<uid>/).
 - The GPU-labs are limited resources.
 There is no guarantee of a GPU being readily available for JupyterLab.
 Please use the more readily accessible CPU-Labs, unless you absolutely need a GPU.

 Example Jupyter Notebooks